totvslabs/pyCarol/tutorial/chapters/ch6_online_api/README.md

 ## Code: defining service routes

 The heart of our online app, with the business logic, is defined on `route.py`, this file get as complex as the number of services and their own complexity.
-Every service is implemented as an anotated function, as in the example below:
+Every service is implemented as an annotated function, as in the example below:

 ```
 @server_bp.route('/house_price', methods=['POST'])